Researchers have demonstrated that nanoparticles coated with quercetin molecules can selectively target and eliminate harmful senescent cells.

 By the time people reach old age, significant numbers of these senescent cells have built up, causing chronic inflammation and damage to surrounding cells and tissue.
 These senescent cells are a key process in the progression of aging.

 Senescent cells only make up a small number of total cells in the body, but they secrete pro-inflammatory cytokines, chemokines, and extracellular matrix proteases, which, together, form the senescence-associated secretory phenotype, or SASP.
-The SASP is thought to significantly contribute to aging and cancer; thus, targeting senescent cells and removing them has been suggested as a potential solution to this problem.
+The SASP is thought to significantly contribute to aging and cancer; thus, targeting senescent cells and removing them has been suggested as a potential solution to this problem, such therapies are known as senolytics.

 The trouble with quercetin

-Quercetin is a naturally occurring plant polyphenol, a category that often has poor water solubility, chemical instability, or poor bioavailability.
+Quercetin is a naturally occurring plant flavonol from the flavonoid group of polyphenols.
+Like many flavonols it has poor water solubility, chemical instability, and poor bioavailability, meaning high doses are typically required to have a significant effect.
 These confounding factors could be muddling its effectiveness and making it unreliable as a senolytic therapy.
 This likely explains why different senolytic studies using quercetin have yielded conflicting results: there are simply too many processes that can influence these natural molecules for them to be reliable.

 We have seen in past mouse studies and recent Mayo Clinic human trials that quercetin, when used in combination with the cancer drug dasatinib, can be the basis for an effective therapy for eliminating senescent cells.
-Unfortunately, on its own, quercetin does not have a significant senolytic effect, which is possibly due to its limitations as a polyphenol.
+Unfortunately, on its own, quercetin does not appear to have a significant senolytic effect, if any, which is possibly due to its limitations as a polyphenol.

 However, there are ways to overcome these issues with quercetin and other similar polyphenols, and that is by using special delivery systems that make the molecules more effective and controllable.
 Polymer nanoparticles, lipid-based carriers, inclusion complexes, micelles, and conjugate-based delivery systems are all examples of approaches that can deliver molecules more effectively.